mft2023/LibraryProject/README.md

 4.2 Find and calculate the factors
 - distance: find the zipcodes of the home address of the customer and the library that he/she borrow books from.
 Calculate the distance between the two zipcodes using a Python library: pgeocode <sup>1,2<sup>  .
 - age: find the customer's birth_date and checkout_date.
-Then, see if the timeline makes sense (check_out_date>DOB), otherwise, set age as nan.
+Then, see if the timeline makes sense (check_out_date>birth_date), otherwise, set age as nan.
 - new_book_days: find the date of publication and check if the timeline makes sense (check_out_date>pub_date).
 If so, calculate the days of publication at the checkout date.
 If missing data or an unreasonable timeline, then set new_book_days as nan.
 - the other factors: find the corresponding location in the data, if any missing data, set the factors as nan.